 Is it difficult to import my car into Turkey?

 Expats moving to Turkey may want to carefully consider whether they should bring their own car with them.
 The process for importing a car into Turkey can be complicated and expensive.
 The Touring and Automobile Club of Turkey regulates the process.
 Expats will need to submit numerous documents, after which they will have to get an Alien Vehicles Temporary Entrance Carnet to import their car.

 Is Turkey safe?

-Turkey is generally a safe destination for expats.
-However, an ongoing threat of terrorism has been cause for concern for many considering a move there.
-A number of local and regional terrorist groups have carried out attacks in the country in recent years.
-Many of these have targeted places frequented by foreigners, including Istanbul's Atatürk Airport.
-Authorities have acted quickly against such attacks and view the protection of foreign visitors and residents as a priority.
+Turkey is generally a safe destination for expats, but an ongoing threat of terrorism has been cause for concern for many considering a move there.
+A number of local and regional terrorist groups have carried out attacks in the country.
+Although, the number of attacks has declined dramatically as the government has put many operations in place that have clamped down on these groups.
+Authorities act quickly against such attacks and view the protection of foreign visitors and residents as a priority.
 Expats living in Turkey should keep abreast of local developments and always exercise caution and awareness if visiting popular tourist spots and when using public transport.

 Expat Health Insurance

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.

 GeoBlue is one of the best international health insurance plans for US expats abroad or internationals residing in the USA.
 The GeoBlue Xplorer plan includes worldwide coverage and great customer service with access to a premium international network of hospitals and doctors including the Blue Cross Blue Shield network in the USA.